pkozul/ha-floorplan/README.md

 You need to place each of your entities into a group, since configuration is performed at a group level.
 The groups can be given any name, and have no purpose other than to allow for configuration of multiple items in one place.

-Below are some examples of groups, showing how to configure different types of entites in the floorplan.
+Below are some examples of groups, showing how to configure different types of entities in the floorplan.

 #### Sensors

 Below is an example of a 'Sensors' group, showing how to add a temperature sensor (as text) to your floorplan. in the screenshot above, this can be seen as an SVG text element displaying the current temperature (i.e. '9.0°').

 The sensor's state is displayed using a `text_template`.
-As you can see, it contains some embedded code that determines which actual text to dispay.
+As you can see, it contains some embedded code that determines which actual text to display.

 The sensor's CSS class is determined dynamically using a `class_template`.
 In the example below, the CSS class is determined based on the actual temperature value.

-Both `text_template` and `class_template` allow you to inject your own expressions and code using JavaScript string literals.
-Within these string lterals, you have full access to the entity's state object, which allows you to access other properties such as last_changed, attributes, etc.
+Both `text_template` and `class_template` allow you to inject your own expressions and code using JavaScript template literals.
+Within these template literals, you have full access to the entity's state object, which allows you to access other properties such as last_changed, attributes, etc.

 ```
         - name: Sensors